SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 I can hear you.
 How are you doing?

+Good, fantastic.
 So my first question is really about, in the press release where you talk about moving to home care.
 Can you talk more about what are the initial 10 sites and how does that progress work from your standpoint moving from the clinic to trying to treat patients at home?

 Kevin Richardson